+Source: US Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS:18-AC).
+The table numbers to retrieve results are ksjobs and tubljk.

 Notes: Postsecondary undergraduate students 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Students with foster care history are defined as those students who answered yes to the FAFSA question, ““At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
+Students with foster care history are defined as those students who answered yes to the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”
 Enrollment status is determined by the number of months a student was enrolled either part- or full-time.

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table numbers to retrieve results are ksjobs and tubljk.

-Students with a foster care history are also more likely to attend school part-time than other students without foster care history.
-Sixty-six percent of students with foster care history who attend 2-year public institutions, attend part-time.
+Students with a foster care history are also more likely to attend school part-time than students without foster care history.
+Of students with foster care history who attend two-year public institutions, 66 percent attend part-time.
 That is more than the 57 percent of all students without foster care history or the 56 percent of low-income students without foster care history.
-When looking at students enrolling in 4-year schools, the difference is smaller with 24 percent of youth with a foster care history attending part-time compared to 21 percent of all students without foster care history or 22 percent of low-income students without foster care history.
+When looking at students enrolling in four-year schools, the difference is smaller, with 24 percent of youth with a foster care history attending part-time compared to 21 percent of all students without foster care history and 22 percent of low-income students without foster care history.

 Enrolling part-time affects a youth’s cost of attendance.
-For part-time students enrolled half-time or more, institutions pro-rate the cost of attendance.
+For part-time students enrolled half-time or more, institutions prorate the cost of attendance.
 However, for those enrolled less than half-time, not all common costs will be included in cost of attendance.
-For instance, for those enrolling less than half-time, only a “limited allowance for room and board” may be included in the cost of attendance.
+For instance, for those enrolling less than half-time, only a “limited allowance for room and board” may be included in the cost of attendance (FSA 2009).

 Figure 3.
 Enrollment status by student type and institution type